ajkerrigan/visidata-plugins/README.md

 ### Installation

 The `kvpairs` plugin is not currently included in VisiData's plugin framework.
 It can be installed manually by copying [kvpairs.py](plugins/kvpairs.py) to your local `~/.visidata/plugins` directory and including `import plugins.kvpairs` in your `~/.visidatarc` file.

+## vfake_extensions: Niche addons for vfake

+### Overview

+VisiData's [vfake](https://github.com/saulpw/visidata/blob/develop/plugins/vfake.py) plugin provides interactive access to some common [Faker](faker.readthedocs.io/) functionality.
+The extra bits in vfake_extensions are some personal customizations.
+They skew heavily toward AWS and are probably most useful as a reference/inspiration for other vfake customizations.

+### Installation

+This plugin won't be included in VisiData, and probably shouldn't be added manually as-is either.
+If you find any pieces useful, transplant them into your own `~/.visidatarc` file or personal plugin collection inside `~/.visidata/plugins`.

+### Usage

+`VdCustomProvider` could be a helpful reference if you have a need to define your own custom Faker generator functions for use with vfake.

+The `autofake` functionality can save a lot of time if you repeatedly generate fake data for values that follow predictable patterns.

 ## Contributing